fgci-org/ansible-role-slurm/README.md

  - if possible make sure that the new feature is also tested
  - strive for backwards compatibility

+**Adding testing of a new SLURM release**

+Using 17.11 as an example

+ - Get CSC to build new rpms and put them in a new yum repo
+ - New branch in ansible-role-slurm with the following changes/additions:
+   - IMAGE_BUILD_PLATFORM=fgcislurm1711 in .travis.yml env:
+   - tests/test1711.yml with fgci_slurmrepo_version: "fgcislurm1711"
+   - tests/fgcislurm1711 directory a symlink of tests/fgcislurm1508
+ - Then make changes if needed to the role that does not break older SLURM versions

 # Authors / Contributors:

  - Marco Passerini (original author)